JuliaDocs/Highlights.jl/README.md

 ## Project Status

-The package is tested against Julia `0.6` and `0.7-dev` on Linux, OS X, and Windows.
+The package is tested against Julia `0.7` on Linux, OS X, and Windows.

 ## Contributing and Questions